scttfrdmn/ark/README.md

 Start Module 3 now?
 [Y/n]: y
 ```

+**Via Web:**
+*[Placeholder: Screenshot would show a modal dialog with Cloudscape Alert component explaining training requirement, progress bars showing 2/4 modules complete, and a "Start Training" button.
+The create bucket form would be visible but disabled in the background.]*

+The web interface presents the same training gate with visual progress indicators, but in a graphical modal dialog using Cloudscape design components.

 **After training**, the command executes with built-in security controls:
 - ✓ Encryption at rest (AES-256)
 - ✓ Encryption in transit (TLS 1.3)